Articles:

 Total score for the test

-This approach assigns a fixed grade for the entire test based on the percentage of correct answers.
-For example: If a participant answers 70% of the questions correctly, they receive a specified score (e.g., 10 points).
-If they score below the set percentage, the test is graded as 0 points.
+For example: if a participant answers 70% of the questions correctly, they receive the specified score — for instance, 10.
+And if the result is below the set threshold, the test is graded as 0 points.

-Important: If you need a point for each question and want the final grade to depend on the number of correct answers, use one of the first two methods (For each correct answer or For each question).
+Important: if you need each question to award a specific number of points and the student’s final score to depend on the number of correct answers, then you should use one of these methods: Per correct answer or Per question.

-Test approval is usually set up automatically, for this:
+Test approval is usually configured automatically.
+To do this:

 -